 Tomato (Solanum lycopersicum L.) is a climacteric fruit with high moisture content and active postharvest metabolism, which contribute to rapid deterioration during storage.
 This study evaluated the effects of corn starch and guava (Psidium guajava L.) leaf extract as edible coatings on the postharvest quality of tomato fruits under ambient conditions.
 Five treatments were assessed: distilled water as control, 100% corn starch coating, 100% guava leaf extract coating, 50% corn starch + 50% guava leaf extract coating, and paraffin wax coating.
 The experiment was arranged in a completely randomized design with three replications.
 Coated and control fruits were stored at 28 ± 2 °C for 10 days and evaluated for weight loss, fruit color, total soluble solids, and market acceptability.
 Physiological weight loss increased in all treatments during storage.
 Paraffin wax recorded the lowest weight loss at Day 10, with 2.99%, followed by guava leaf extract and corn starch treatments with 6.32% and 6.35%, respectively.
 The combined corn starch and guava leaf extract treatment showed the highest weight loss at 9.49%.
 Paraffin wax also delayed fruit color development and retained relatively higher total soluble solids at the end of storage.
 The corn starch and guava leaf extract coatings, whether applied individually or in combination, did not consistently improve tomato quality compared with the distilled water control.
 These results indicate that paraffin wax was the most effective treatment under the conditions of the study, while the natural coatings require further formulation improvement before they can be considered reliable alternatives for tomato shelf-life extension.

-Keywords: Solanum lycopersicum, biodegradable films, shelf-life extension, postharvest technology
+Keywords: Solanum lycopersicum, biodegradable films, shelf-life extension, , paraffin wax